Noctiluca scintillans: Impact on coral reefs

 Coral reefs have been in severe decline in recent decades.
 According to a study conducted in 2019 in the Gulf of Mannar (South India), hypoxic conditions caused by algal blooms are causing massive mortality of coral reefs.

 In this study, it is shown that Noctiluca scintillans causes the death of these corals significantly by overgrowth, as their reproduction causes a decrease in dissolved oxygen of 2 mg/L. This causes lethal hypoxia for corals of the genus Acropora, Montipora and Pocillopora.

-This phenomenon will only increase with climate change, which will increase the frequency and intensity of blooms.
-More and more corals will be affected.

 There is still a lot of work to be done to find ways to remedy this problem, especially to understand the precise mechanisms of the interaction.
 Corals are home to 25% of the Earth's marine life.
 So there is a lot at stake in understanding this.

 Role in the environment

 Calendar

 The phenomenon of bioluminescence is very nice to observe, but it is not found everywhere at any time.
 Attached is a calendar of peak abundance in different regions of the world and in different months of the year.